PezzA/SushiSharp/README.md

   - Some SSR content
   - Mostly interactive server content.
 - [SignalR](https://learn.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr)
-  - Setup and managment of messaging to and from the client
+  - Setup and managment of messaging to and from the client.
 - [Akka.net](https://getakka.net/)
   - Manages concurrency and application state.